tabarra/txAdmin/docs/dev_notes.md

 - [x] live console bookmarks

 - assorted changes
+    - [x] add snapshot and gc to advanced actions
-    - [ ] FIXME: apparently pressing enter on the text form of the license key when setting up the server using tx doenst work? seems like it just refreshes the page
+    - [x] FIXME: apparently pressing enter on the text form of the license key when setting up the server using tx doenst work? seems like it just refreshes the page
-    - [ ] can I remove `/nui/resetSession`?
+    - [x] can I remove `/nui/resetSession`?
 I think we don't even use cookies anymore
     - add txadmin v8 heap to diagnostics
-    - add snapshot and gc to advanced actions
     - fix disallowed intents message

 - rtl issue